-Driving with a Suspended License under Vehicle Code 14601 is a misdemeanor that includes possible jail time and heavy fines.
+Driving with a Suspended License in Los Angeles under Vehicle Code 14601 is a misdemeanor that includes possible jail time and heavy fines.
 The gravity of your punishment depends on why your license was suspended in the first place and whether you have prior VC 14601 convictions.

 Some examples of various penalties include:

 - Driver’s License was suspended for a prior DUI conviction: you face 10 days to 6 months in County Jail, plus a $300-$1000 fine;

 - Driver’s License was suspended for negligent driving: you face 5 days to 6 months in County Jail, plus a $300-$1000 fine;

 - Driver’s License was suspended for refusing to submit to a chemical test during a DUI investigation: up to 6 months in County Jail, plus a $300-$1000 fine;

 - Habitual traffic offenders while Driver’s License was suspended you face a MANDATORY 30 days in County Jail, plus a $1000 fine.